publishpress/PublishPress-Future/readme.txt

 * CHANGED: Refactor all the future action panels to use the same React components, fixing the inconsistency between the panels, #572;
 * CHANGED: Removed external dependency of the React Select library, using now the WordPress internal library;
 * CHANGED: In the Action field on Post Type settings, the taxonomy related actions are only displayed if the post type has any term registered;
+* CHANGED: Change the order of fields in the future action panels, moving action and taxonomy at the beginning
+* DEPRECATED: Deprecate the calss `Walker_PostExpirator_Category_Checklist`;
+* DEPRECATED: Deprecate the function `postexpirator_get_post_types`, moving the logic to the model `PostTypesModel`;
 * FIXED: Fix fatal error when clicking on "Post Types" tab in the settings when using PT-Br language, #567;
 * FIXED: Stop hardcoding the DB engine when creating the table for action arguments, #565 [Thanks to @dave-p];
 * FIXED: Simple quotes were not being removed from the future action date offset setting, #566;